Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Method

 \section{Method}

-The goal of this study is to examine the simultaneous use of multiple metadata schemas at disciplinary research data repositories - how do repositories navigate conflicts that can arise from implementing more than one metadata schema \parencite{mayernik_technical_2026}?
-It centers tensions between metadata schemas intended to address very specific local as well as more general global information needs.
-For this purpose, metadata records that describe the same resource, but are based on different metadata schemas, are compared. \\ Therefore, the sampling process was designed to ensure that (1) the selected metadata records describe the same resource (the same DOI is present in both metadata records), and that (2) the metadata records are based on a disciplinary metadata schema and the DataCite Metadata Schema.
+The goal of this study is to examine how repositories navigate metadata conflicts.
+It centers "inter-standard conflicts and conflicts in implementations of the same standard" \parencite[125]{mayernik_technical_2026}. \\ For this purpose, metadata records that describe the same resource, but are based on different metadata schemas, are compared.
+The sampling process was designed to ensure that (1) the selected metadata records describe the same resource (the same DOI is present in both metadata records), and that (2) the metadata records are based on a disciplinary metadata schema and the DataCite Metadata Schema.